The New “Blended”: Integrating Individual and Group Learning

 In addition to forcing us to move to fully remote, on-demand models of leadership development and compelling us to look for virtual substitutes to experiential learning, the new reality has also brought attention to a greater need for the development of soft skills, which were traditionally not considered appropriate for distance learning.

-The recent crisis made us realize that when emotions run high and leaders must address fear and anxiety on their teams, developing soft skills has become more important than ever.
-As increased levels of stress put our emotional competencies and resilience to a true test, delivering virtual learning experiences that immerse, connect, and feel real will require even greater ingenuity.
-To answer this call leadership development professionals are curating experiences that focus on building and refreshing key soft skills to meet the personal and practical needs of each person, be it using simulations, micro-courses, web-based training, and virtual sessions.
+The recent crisis made us realize that when emotions run high and leaders must address fear and anxiety in their teams, developing soft skills has become more critical than ever.
+As increased stress levels put our emotional competencies and resilience to an actual test, delivering virtual learning experiences that immerse, connect, and feel real will require even more incredible ingenuity.
+To answer this call, leadership development professionals are curating experiences focusing on building and refreshing soft critical skills to meet each person’s personal and practical needs, using simulations, micro-courses, web-based training, and virtual sessions.

-As we know digital interaction must be realistic to teach emotional skills effectively.
-Here is where business simulation games designed as practical management tools for cultivating emotional intelligence and understanding and managing motivation on teams can effectively teach skills that are critical to enhanced long-term organizational performance.
-With their highly realistic digital interactions (also known as “training fields”) supported by personal feedback of tutors via video-calls can come to our rescue, they can not only replace the face to face and on-site meetings but can help us bring the blended experiential learning to the next level of the challenge created by the fast-evolving trends in how we interact with digital content.
+As we know, digital interaction must be realistic to teach emotional skills effectively.
+Here is where business simulation games designed as practical management tools for cultivating emotional intelligence and understanding and managing team motivation can effectively teach skills critical to enhanced long-term organizational performance.
+With their highly realistic digital interactions (also known as “training fields”) supported by personal feedback from tutors via video calls can come to our rescue; they can not only replace the face-to-face and on-site meetings but can help us bring the blended experiential learning to the next level of the challenge created by the fast-evolving trends in how we interact with digital content.

 Changing Habits in Media Consumption

 Forced into greater levels of media consumption and many suffering from zoom fatigue, our attention span has inevitably shortened.
-The average time-span of attention seems not to exceed, even in case of learning, the lengths of 45 minutes, which is the average lengths of a TV series’ episodes like “Game of Thrones” or “Stranger Things”.
-That’s how our mind is socializing these days.
+The average period of attention seems not to exceed, even in the case of learning, 45 minutes, which is the average length of a TV series episode like “Game of Thrones” or “Stranger Things.”
+That’s how our minds are socializing these days.
 These new, and many would argue improved, habits of interactions with digital media have re-defined the importance of “bite-size” learning.

 “Game design isn’t just a technological craft.
 It’s a twenty-first-century way of thinking and leading.” – Jane McGonigal

 Case in point, providers like FLIGBY have re-designed their interactive movie-based online training to accommodate this “bite-size” learning approach.
-In its original format, the blended learning model allowed for an extensive in-person briefing orientation prior to playing the game, as well as a full day debriefing session post the virtual experience, which was a major component that enabled participants to reflect on their skills and connect their leadership development journey to their own real-life context.
+In its original format, the blended learning model allowed for an extensive in-person briefing orientation before playing the game, as well as a full-day debriefing session post the virtual experience, which was a significant component that enabled participants to reflect on their skills and connect their leadership development journey to their real-life context.

-But in a fully on-line blended approach, this is no longer feasible.
-The introductory briefing prior to the gameplay, now down to 60-minute on-line group video conference, has been re-designed to manage expectations and to focus on the objectives and the rules of the game, its branching structure and reporting functions.
+But in an entirely online blended approach, this is no longer feasible.
+The introductory briefing before the gameplay, now down to a 60-minute online group video conference, has been re-designed to manage expectations and focus on the game’s objectives and rules of the game, its branching structure, and reporting functions.

 Debriefing sessions after the simulated experience (the game itself includes debriefing tasks to encourage game progress) have been condensed to two 60-minute group video conference sessions.
-The first debriefing, intended to provide feedback on gameplay results and focused largely on decisions and team, comprises reviewing the storyline and interpretations of winning and not winning.
-The second group debriefing, centered around leadership skills, aims at helping players draw parallels between FLIGBY and their own dilemmas, and can be used to connect their individual leadership profiles to creating personal development plans.
-To underline the message of the simulation in a personal way and to integrate their learning even further, some may choose to bring that new knowledge into ongoing conversations in the form of individual feedback and coaching sessions.
+The first debriefing, intended to provide feedback on gameplay results and mainly focused on decisions and teams, comprises reviewing the storyline and interpretations of winning and not winning.
+The second group debriefing, centered around leadership skills, aims at helping players draw parallels between FLIGBY and their dilemmas.
+It can connect their leadership profiles to creating personal development plans.
+To underline the message of the simulation in a unique way and to integrate their learning even further, some may choose to bring that new knowledge into ongoing conversations in the form of individual feedback and coaching sessions.

 “The more a job inherently resembles a game—with variety, appropriate and flexible challenges, clear goals, and immediate feedback—the more enjoyable it will be regardless of the worker’s level of development.” – Prof. Mihaly Csikszentmihalyi